DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 `void moveZ(float z)`
 `void move(float x, float y)`
 `void move(float x, float y, float z)`
 Sends the servo(s) to a position.
-They will respond with their maximum speed, and you may need to allow time for the servos to move in your code with *delay()8.
+They will respond at their maximum speed, and you may need to allow time for the servos to move in your code with *delay()*.

 `void home()`
-Moves piccolo to (minimum X position, 0, pen-up position)
+Moves piccolo to (X minimum, 0, pen-up position).

 `void thumbwheelControlX()`
 `void thumbwheelControlY()`